 Definition: A learning objective is a single statement describing what learners will know, understand, or be expected to do as a direct result of a learning asset’s intervention.

 In other words, learning objectives define the specific learning outcomes of a learning asset and communicate these outcomes to the target audience of a learning asset – instructors and learners.
-They are fundamental to the design of learning asset because they provide the basis for all assessment and instruction contained in it.
+They are fundamental to the design of a learning asset because they provide the basis for all assessment and instruction contained in it.
 Without learning objectives, the instructional designer has no explicit basis for the choices he or she makes in the subsequent design and development of a learning asset.
-Therefore, learning objectives must be developed before any assessments are developed, instructional methods are selected, and content is written.
+Therefore, learning objectives must be developed before any assessments are developed, instructional methods are selected, or content is written.

-Note that, while a learning objective may reflect a desired goal for the learner, it is not designed to be theoretical.
-Instead, it describes an observable and measurable behavior that learners will be expected to demonstrate and instructors will be expected to assess as a direct result of the learning asset.
-The observable and measurable feature of learning objectives allows instructional designers to define concrete learning outcomes and, subsequently, to determine instructional methods and materials to support those outcomes.
+Note that learning objectives are not intended to be theoretical.
+Instead, each learning objective describes an observable and measurable behavior that learners will be expected to demonstrate and instructors will be expected to assess as a direct result of the learning asset.
+The observable and measurable qualities of learning objectives allow instructional designers to define concrete learning outcomes and, subsequently, to determine instructional methods and materials to support those outcomes.
 It is perhaps the most important feature of learning objectives, and one that we will recall frequently through the rest of this lesson.

 Learning objectives are all written according to a common subject-verb-object structure: